nrfconnect/sdk-nrf/samples/crypto/psa_tls/README.rst

    .. tab:: Server test

-      1. Start a terminal emulator like nRF Connect Serial Terminal and connect to the used serial port with the standard UART settings.
+      1. Start a terminal emulator like the `Serial Terminal app`_ and connect to the used serial port with the standard UART settings.
          See :ref:`test_and_optimize` for more information.
       #.
 Observe the logs from the application using the terminal emulator.
       #.
 Start the ``eth_rtt_link`` executable as a superuser with your development kit's SEGGER ID and the following IPv4 address as parameters: